Pai Gow Poker: A Beginner’s Guide to This Poker Variant

 What is the House Way?

-In Pai Gow Poker, the house way is a pre-determined setting of the dealer's hand depending on the cards they have been dealt.
+In Pai Gow Poker, the house way is a pre-determined setting of the dealer’s hand, depending on the cards they’ve been dealt.
 The dealer must set his/her hand this way if they receive specific cards.
-The house way can vary from one casino to another but must be clearly outlined for all players to see.
+The house way can vary from casino to casino but must be clearly outlined for all players to see.

 Players can also select their cards to be arranged in the house way when showing their cards at the end of the hand.
 This is a good way to start for beginners of the game.
-You can choose to play the house way until you're more familiar with the strategies of the game.
+You can choose to play the house way until you’re more familiar with the game’s strategies.

 Strategy & Tips 💡